VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

 ## bind(callable, args)
     - bind(), a function adapter that takes a callable and generates a new_callable.
     - when the new_callable is called, it calls the callable with its parameters as the arguments to the callable.
-    - args... normaly consists of placeholders _n, where n is the no of the parameter of new_callable.
+    - args... normaly consists of placeholders _n, where n is the place of the parameter int the parameter list of the new_callable.
             _1, represents the 1st parameter
             _2, reresents the 2nd parameter